facebookresearch/VideoPose3D/README.md

 ![](https://user-images.githubusercontent.com/8737489/52120837-f0f4e880-261d-11e9-8827-77a869f37d6a.gif)

+### Study
+You can find a comparison between the method presented by pavllo et al. and the Kinect in my small [study](https://tobiascz.github.io/Results3DHumanPoseEstimation/)

+# End of "in the wild" fork
+---

 # 3D human pose estimation in video with temporal convolutions and semi-supervised training
 <p align="center"><img src="images/convolutions_anim.gif" width="50%" alt="" /></p>